nhsconnect/gpconnect/pages/accessrecord/accessrecord_use_case_retrieve_a_care_record_section.md

 #### Payload request body ####

-The following data-elements are mandatory (i.e. data **MUST** be present):
+The following data-elements are mandatory (that is, data **MUST** be present):

-- the `patientNHSNumber` is the NHS Number of the patient who's GP care record you want to access.
+- the `patientNHSNumber` is the NHS Number of the patient whose GP care record you want to access.
 - the `recordSection` is the GP care record section you wish to retrieve.

-The following data-elements are optional (i.e. can be supplied for certain care record sections):
+The following data-elements are optional (that is, can be supplied for certain care record sections):

 - the `timePeriod` is the time period over which the requested information is to be returned.

 The request payload is a set of [Parameters](https://www.hl7.org/fhir/stu3/parameters.html) conforming to the `gpconnect-carerecord-operation-1` profiled `OperationDefinition`, see below:

-{% include tip.html content="This is a type level operation (i.e. is not associated with a given resource instance)." %}
+{% include tip.html content="This is a type level operation (that is, not associated with a given resource instance)." %}

 ```xml
 <OperationDefinition xmlns="http://hl7.org/fhir">